-In the previous sections you have build four models (uniform disk, Gaussian distribution, ring, and limb darkened disk) with a caracteristic size of 4 mas.
-Their main difference is the smoothness/shrapness of the intensity distribution.
+In the previous sections you have build four models (uniform disk, Gaussian distribution, ring, and limb darkened disk) with a characteristic size of 4 mas.
+Their main difference is the smoothness/sharpness of their intensity distribution.

 Question : First, classify the models in term of sharpness/smoothness